 Are you looking for a trouble-free ‘garden’ around your holiday home?
-I’m sorry but there is no such thing, I’ve looked for one for years and have discovered that you just can’t have order in the border or a lawn like a Bowling Green for the whole season.
+I’m sorry but there is no such thing, I’ve looked for one for years and have discovered that you just can’t order in the border or a lawn like a bowling green for the whole season.
 Children, pets and the inclement weather are the scourge of both; like last year’s BBQ summer.

 You can grow several varieties of herbs in a strawberry planter.
 Mint is best planted in a tub on its own as it has a nasty habit of rampant growth.
 Rosemary is a fairly hardy perennial shrub.
 Most plants are ideal in multi-purpose compost but thyme prefers well-drained soil.

-You could try sowing basil and sweet marjoram in individual pots but in cold areas they may do better on a sunny windowsill over the summer rather than out in the garden.
+You could try sowing basil and sweet marjoram in individual pots but in cold areas, they might do better on a sunny windowsill over the summer rather than out in the garden.
 If you grow them in the garden they will like the hottest, sunniest and most sheltered spot in your garden.

 Mint, lemon balm and chives form large clumps very easily.
 With herbs and salad growing in pots on your deck throughout the season means that you can just pull a handful of lovely fresh herbs just as you need them.